Asparaginase: As a drug

-The rationale behind asparaginase is that it takes advantage of the fact that acute lymphoblastic leukemia cells and some other suspected tumor cells are unable to synthesize the non-essential amino acid asparagine, whereas normal cells are able to make their own asparagine; thus leukemic cells require high amount of asparagine.
+Applications of asparaginase in cancer therapy take advantage of the fact that acute lymphoblastic leukemia cells and some other suspected tumor cells are unable to synthesize the non-essential amino acid asparagine, whereas normal cells are able to make their own asparagine; thus leukemic cells require a high amount of asparagine.
 These leukemic cells depend on circulating asparagine.
 Asparaginase, however, catalyzes the conversion of L-asparagine to aspartic acid and ammonia.
 This deprives the leukemic cell of circulating asparagine, which leads to cell death.

 Enzyme regulation

 Type I L-asparaginase protein may use the morpheein model of allosteric regulation.

 History

 The discovery and development of asparaginase as an anti-cancer drug began in 1953, when scientists first observed that lymphomas in rat and mice regressed after treatment with guinea pig serum.
 Later it was found out that it is not the serum itself which provoke the tumour regression, but rather the enzyme asparaginase.

 After researchers comparing different kinds of asparaginases, the one derived from Escherichia coli and Erwinia chrysanthemi turned out to have the best anti-cancer ability.
 E. coli has thereby become the main source of asparaginase due to the factor that it is also easy to produce in large amount.

 The pharmacokinetics of asparaginase erwinia chrysanthemi (recombinant) (Rylaze) were evaluated in 225 recipients in study JZP458-201 (NCT04145531), an open-label multicenter trial in which asparaginase erwinia chrysanthemi (recombinant) was administered at various dosages and routes, and the results were used to develop a model to predict serum asparaginase activity at various timepoints.

+The FDA approval of asparaginase erwinia chrysanthemi (recombinant) (Rylaze) was based on evidence from one ongoing clinical trial (NCT04145531) in 102 children and adult participants with a type of cancer called acute lymphoblastic leukemia/lymphoblastic lymphoma.
+These participants had developed allergy to another type of asparaginase (E.coli based long acting asparaginase).
+The trial was conducted in 67 sites across the United States and Canada.